How do you install a motherboard?

 Written by Uhro

-How do you build in a motherboard?
+How do you install a motherboard?

 You've purchased a new or replacement motherboard or want to install a new PC.
 Fitting a motherboard in your housing is not difficult, but you must know how to do it.
 In this article I will explain that to you.